SocialSalt/goboy/README.md

-# goboy
+# GoBoy
-GameBoy and GameBoy Advanced emulator written in Golang
+A GameBoy and GameBoy Advanced emulator written in Golang